raspberrypilearning/naughty-and-nice/en/step_6.md

 ```
 --- /collapse ---

-- Now use the `translate` method and the `string` module to turn all the punctuation symbols into empty strings.
+- Use the `translate` method and the `string` module to turn all the punctuation symbols into empty strings.

 --- hints --- --- hint ---
 <video width="560" height="315" controls>